top of page

 APPLE

-APPLE is an ongoing project funded by Institute of Education Sciences (IES) - awarded to Dr. Carol Lynn Martin.
+APPLE is a longitudinal project funded by Institute of Education Sciences (IES) - awarded to Dr. Carol Lynn Martin.
 It is designed to understand how gender integration relates to 4th to 6th grade students' school-related engagement and academic perceptions and achievement.

 Logo_APPLE_2.6(1).png